RobertBoes/inertia-breadcrumbs/README.md

 ]
 ```

+> [!NOTE]
-Note that due to package differences, URLs are always present when using `glhd/gretel`, but are otherwise optional.
+> Note that due to package differences, URLs are always present when using `glhd/gretel`, but are otherwise optional.

 An example to render your breadcrumbs in Vue 3 could look like the following: